isildonmez/IBC/userguide.md

    - the setting previously called `ForceTwsApiPort` has been renamed `OverrideTwsApiPort`

-   - the `AcceptIncomingConnectionAction` setting previously had a default of `accept`.
-This default has now changed to `manual`, which means that the user must now explicitly configure IBC to automatically accept API connections from unknown computers.

    - the settings `PasswordEncrypted` and `FIXPasswordEncrypted` have been removed, as has the facility to 'encrypt' these passwords.